Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/installation.md

 The first time it runs, it will create an `assistant` directory in the root directory, and inside that is `assistant_config.yaml`.
 `<your character dir>/assistant/assistant_config.yaml`

-Edit that config and set the path to your `aseprite.exe` to enable automatic animation exporting.
+Edit the config file using any text editor and set the path to your `aseprite.exe` to enable automatic animation exporting.

 ## Usage